hoehermann/purple-presage/README.md

 * Receives a simple text message from a contact or a group.
 * Displays quotes, reactions and incoming calls.
 * Receives attachments (see caveats below).
-* Can reply with a simple text message.
+* Can send a simple text message or an attachment.
 * Will add buddies to contact list unconditionally.
 * Can list groups as rooms and open the chat.
-* Special handling of login procedure for bitlbee.
+* Uses special handling of login procedure for bitlbee.
-* Send an attachment.

 ### Missing